 The side buckle, just like a dog collar buckle, is easy to use.

-As with any harness, it’s super important to make sure you have correctly sized the harness so that your dog cannot back out of it.
+As with any harness, it’s important to make sure you have correctly sized the harness so that your dog cannot back out of it.
 Pug Life makes six sizes, from XS to XXL.

 What did I think of the Pug Life No-Pull Harness?